amit169/calculators/readme.md

 + Feature A - calls to check affordability based on how much chocolate the customer eats
 + bond calculation
 + Investment in a retirement annuity vs a fixed deposit.
++ Build in Tax that needs to be paid on your income.
++ Make the app default to ZAR instead of USD
++ Integrate it with real time expenditure.

 # Interface Options:
 + Create a new standalone code dependency